Need a Freight Bill Analysis?

 Ocean freight containers are huge and can handle up to 26,500 kg each.
 This is perfect for large amounts of goods.
 Ocean shipping is in high demand, and there is no capacity shortage, so if you consider long transit times, it is possible to plan ocean freight shipping.

 What are the disadvantages of ocean freight?

-Ocean shipping takes weeks, and sometimes even months to make it to the destination.
+Ocean shipping takes weeks, sometimes even months, to reach the destination.
 This is a downside of low ocean freight rates.
 The usual shipment from China to the U.S. takes 20 – 35 days to arrive, compared to 2 – 7 days by air.

-Ocean freight is less protected that air freight while in transit.
-The nature of ocean shipping makes cargo more vulnerable to damage, like falling off board and even piracy.
-Although freight loss and theft rates are low, there is still more of a threat for a shipment that is on the ship than on the plane.
+Ocean freight is less protected than air freight while in transit.
+The nature of ocean shipping makes cargo more vulnerable to damage, like falling off the board and even piracy.
+Although freight loss and theft rates are low, there is still a slightly greater threat for a shipment on the ship than on the plane.

-In addition to long transit time, ocean shipments often suffer delays and disruptions due to customs clearance, weather conditions, and other circumstances.
+In addition to long transit times, ocean shipments often suffer delays and disruptions due to customs clearance, weather conditions, and other circumstances.
 Ocean freight shipping deadlines are rather vague due to these factors.

 Ocean Shipping with PLS Logistics Services